 Remember, your introduction needs to hook your readers.
 It has to incite a desire to read the rest of the book report in them.
-If you have significant problems with that you may consider ordering cheap college papers for sale from Copycrafter.net.
+If you have significant problems with that you may consider ordering essay papers for sale from Copycrafter.net.

 How to write a setting for a book report?

 The setting in a book report is the place where the story in the book takes place.
 You need to state what it is, be it a village, a country, or even a planet.

 You must also point out its defining features.
 That includes the weather, any architectural structures that might be present, and the major events that play out within its confines.